mhanauer/EthicsDemo/README.md

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)
 ```
 There are a total of 494 recorded resposnes.
+After getting rid of missing data for the given demographics below, there were 241.

 Just getting the data.
 ```{r}